 When the subject of domestic abuse randomly crosses the average person’s path, a number of myths surrounding this subject immediately kick into play.
 One of these myths has to do with the domestic abuse target, herself.
-What kind of woman does an abusive man go for, anyway?
+What kind of woman does an abusive man target, anyway?

 I’d like to talk about three things here.

 Second, what does her abuser do to her that causes her to become a domestic abuse victim?

 And third, why is it so difficult for her to change her identity from victim to SURVIVOR?

 What Kind of Woman is the Domestic Abuse Target?

 The average person on the street thinks a domestic abuse target is a pushover.
 Spineless.
 Weak.
 Coward.
 Can’t stand up for herself.
 Doesn’t “handle” her man the right way.
 Has little self-esteem.

 The average religious person, if they believe she is a victim in the first place (which they usually don’t), believes if she married a guy with problems, she needs to hunker down and sleep in the bed she made for herself.
 How bad can it be?